 Leadership style is a process that the leader uses or favors and for which s/he is noted for by her or his followers (and staff).
 Leadership style can vary depending on the situation and/or objectives.
 Whereas the style can be dynamic, the leader’s trait/characteristics ought to be constant.

-“The recent authentic Leadership approach seems to have evolved in the light of major scams and scandals, a blind race for profits and personal gains and a short term perspective, involving the CEO of top organizations.
-It focuses on the charter of the leader as the driver of positive interrelationships.
-Authenticity is about being genuine and not attempting to play a role; not acting in a manipulative way.”
+“The recent Authentic Leadership approach seems to have evolved in the light of major scams and scandals, a blind race for profits and personal gains and a short term perspective, involving the CEO of top organizations.
+It focuses on the character of the leader as the driver of positive interrelationships.
+Authenticity is about “being genuine and not attempting to play a role; not acting in a manipulative way.”

 “Autocratic or authoritarian leadership is a leadership style characterized by individual control over all decisions and little input from group members.
 Autocratic or authoritarian leaders typically make choices based on their ideas and judgments and rarely accept advice (or input) from followers.”